Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Experiments

 \subsection{Synthetic experiment}

-The synthetic model that we use to test the performance is given in the following equations.
+The synthetic model that we use to test the performance of the proposed scheme is given in the following equation:

-where $f$ is the true IF parametrised by $a=500$, $b=5$, and $c=8$ (which control the function's amplitude, horizontal scale, and offset, respectively).
-The chirp signal is generated as per $f(t)$'s phase $a \exp(-b \, / \sin(t)) + c \, t$ and amplitude $\alpha(t)$.
-Measurements of this chirp signal at any time $t_k$ is represented by a random variable $Y_k$ along with a Gaussian noise $\xi_k$.
+where $f$ is the true IF parametrised by $a=500$, $b=5$, and $c=8$ (which control the function's amplitude, horizontal scale, and offset, respectively), and $J$ is the number of harmonic frequencies.
+The integral of $f$ (i.e., the phase) is analytically available and it is $a \exp(-b \, / \sin(t)) + c \, t$.
+Measurements of this chirp signal at any time $t_k$ is represented by a random variable $Y_k$ along with a Gaussian noise $\xi_k \sim \mathrm{N}(0, 0.1)$.